jsobel1/WikiCitationHistoRy/README.md

  	install.packages("devtools")

-Then, install the WikipediaHistoRy package from Github:
+Then, install the **WikipediaHistoRy** package from Github:

 	library(devtools)
 	install_github("jsobel1/WikiCitationHistoRy")

-# First steps and use cases with WikiCitationHistoRy
+# First steps and use cases with **WikiCitationHistoRy**

 First you need to load few packages that are required:

 		library("WikiCitationHistoRy")
 		library("httr")
 		library("openxlsx")

+## Content of **WikiCitationHistoRy** package
+1. Retrieve most recent content or full history of one or more Wikipedia pages and pages informations.
+2. Extract citations, references, hyperlinks, DOIs, ISBN, PMID, and others.
+3. Annotate DOIs with Altmetrics, Europmc, CrossRef; Annotate ISBN with google book, altmetrics, openlib
+4. Export in xlsx tables.
+5. Compute SciScore for each revision and latency for each DOI citation.
+6. Make various visualisations such as timeline of wikipedia article creation in a category, timeline of edits and views per page, network of co-citations, and more

 ## Get wikipedia pages content and information